4 outdoor attractions in Dubai to visit before they close for summer

 Dubai Safari Park

-Dubai Safari Park, Al Warqa, Hatta Road, Dubai, open 9am to 5pm daily, prices start from Dhs50. dubaisafari.ae
+Dubai Safari Park, Al Warqa, Hatta Road, Dubai, open 9am to 5pm daily, Dhs50 for adults, Dhs30 children under 12, under 3s free. dubaisafari.ae